eth-sri/eth-sri.github.io/_blogposts/synthid.md

 ### 4. SynthID-Text is easy to scrub
 Finally, we study the ability of attackers to remove (_scrub_) the watermark from watermarked texts via paraphrasing.
+Successful and efficient scrubbing techniques pose a threat to the usefulness of watermarks, as they allow the model to be used as if it were not watermarked.
-This was briefly studied in the [SynthID-Text supplementary text (C.6)](https://static-content.springer.com/esm/art%3A10.1038%2Fs41586-024-08025-4/MediaObjects/41586_2024_8025_MOESM1_ESM.pdf#page=23.58): the results (e.g., the watermark AUC reduced to $$0.7$$ for texts of $$1000$$ tokens) already suggest that scrubbing may be possible.
+This was briefly studied in the [SynthID-Text supplementary text (C.6)](https://static-content.springer.com/esm/art%3A10.1038%2Fs41586-024-08025-4/MediaObjects/41586_2024_8025_MOESM1_ESM.pdf#page=15.58): the results (e.g., the watermark AUC reduced to $$0.7$$ for texts of $$1000$$ tokens) already suggest that scrubbing may be possible.
 However, this experiment lacks a text quality evaluation, and uses only the average-case AUC metric, which is a poor measure of watermark effectiveness in relevant scenarios.
-Further, it does not explore _assisted scrubbing_: as we show in <i>["Watermark Stealing in Large Language Models"](publications/jovanovic2024watermarkstealing)</i>, vulnerability to stealing can often greatly boost the success rate of scrubbing attacks.
+Further, it does not explore _assisted scrubbing_: as we show in <i>["Watermark Stealing in Large Language Models"](/publications/jovanovic2024watermarkstealing)</i>, vulnerability to stealing can often greatly boost the success rate of scrubbing attacks.

 We fill these gaps by directly applying our Stealing attacker to SynthID-Text in a hard practical scenario, measuring success as <span><b>FNR*@1e-3</b></span>: the ratio of scrubbing attempts that are good paraphrases (using the [P-SP metric](https://aclanthology.org/2022.emnlp-demos.38.pdf)) and are treated as _unwatermarked_ by the watermark detector at a realistic false positive rate of $$10^{-3}$$.